-With the lockdown continuing in light of the coronavirus pandemic, you may find yourself under increasing financial strain and wondering whether it’s time to take a mortgage payment holiday.
-But what exactly is this, how does it work, how do you apply for one, and what happens when the ‘holiday’ has finished?
+With the lockdown continuing in light of the coronavirus pandemic, you may find yourself under increasing financial strain.
+If so, you may be wondering whether it’s time to take a mortgage payment holiday.
+But what exactly is this and how does it work?
+How do you apply for one and what happens when the ‘holiday’ has finished?
 Here, we’ve detailed everything you need to know to make an informed decision as to whether a mortgage payment holiday is right for you.

 What is a mortgage payment holiday?

 A payment holiday is an agreement with your lender that you don’t have to make your monthly repayments for a certain period of time.
 In response to the coronavirus pandemic, the government announced that 3-month mortgage holidays are to be offered to those who are struggling to manage their finances during this time.

 This 3-month mortgage payment holiday is available to you if you are up to date with your repayments.
 If you are currently in arrears, speak to your lender who will review your current arrangement.
 There may be a better option for you rather than making a payment holiday.